 741 Pacific Parade, Currumbin; (07) 5534 2932

-The restaurant opens at 7am at newly revamped boutique hotel The Island.
-By 11am, the Italian-led lunch menu kicks in and the kitchen gets the tastebuds going with pizza, pasta and rotisserie chicken.
-At 5pm, the dinner service starts, turning out share plates, steaks and desserts.
+The restaurant opens at 7am at boutique hotel The Island but by 11.30am, the lunch menu kicks in and the kitchen gets the tastebuds going with pasta, burgers and rotisserie chicken, with pizzas still being plated up until midnight on the Island Rooftop.

 3128 Surfers Paradise Boulevard, Surfers Paradise; (07) 5538 8000